trillianx/educative_notes/Data_Structures/Trees/Trees.md

 ### The N-ary Tree

 Binary trees are a special case of N-ary tree.
-An N-arry tree is a tree that has a N most children from a parent node.
+An N-arry tree is a tree that has N most children from a parent node.
 For example, in this case, this is a N = 4, as the root has a maximum number of 4 children.

 <img src="Trees.assets/image-20201109155305553.png" alt="image-20201109155305553" style="zoom:50%;" />